Solriamfetol

 Absorption

-The oral bioavailability of solriamfetol is approximately 95%.
-Peak plasma concentration of solriamfetol occurs at a median Tmax of 2 hours (range 1.25 to 3.0 hours) post-dose under fasted conditions.
+The oral bioavailability of solriamfetol is approximately 95% with peak plasma concentrations occurring at a median Tmax of 2 hours (range 1.25 to 3 hours) under fasted conditions.

-Ingestion of solriamfetol with a high-fat meal resulted in minimal change in Cmax and AUCinf; however, a delay of approximately 1 hour in Tmax was observed.
+Ingestion of solriamfetol with a high-fat meal resulted in minimal changes in Cmax and AUC; however, a delay of approximately 1 hour was observed in Tmax.
+The results show that solriamfetol can be taken without regard to food.

 Distribution

-The apparent volume of distribution of solriamfetol is approximately 199 L. Plasma protein binding ranged from 13.3% to 19.4% over solriamfetol concentration range of 0.059 to 10.1 mcg/mL in human plasma.
-The mean blood‑to‑plasma concentration ratio ranged from 1.16 to 1.29.
+The apparent volume of distribution of solriamfetol is approximately 198.7 L, indicating extensive tissue distribution beyond the vascular compartment.
+Plasma protein binding ranged from 13.3% to 19.4% over the solriamfetol concentration range of 0.059 to 10.1 μg/mL in human plasma.
+The mean blood-to-plasma concentration ratio ranged from 1.16 to 1.29, suggesting a small extent of binding of solriamfetol to blood cells.

 Elimination

-Approximately 95% of the dose was recovered in urine as unchanged solriamfetol, and 1% or less of the dose was recovered as the minor inactive metabolite N‑acetyl solriamfetol in a mass balance study.
-Renal clearance (18.2 L/h) represented the majority of apparent total clearance (19.5 L/h).
-Active tubular secretion is likely involved in the renal elimination of the parent drug.
+In a human mass-balance study, approximately 95% of the dose was recovered in urine as unchanged solriamfetol and 1% or less of the dose was recovered as the minor inactive metabolite N-acetyl solriamfetol.
+Renal clearance represented the majority of apparent total clearance and exceeded creatinine clearance by approximately 3-fold, indicating that active tubular secretion of the parent drug is likely the major elimination pathway.

-Population PK analysis indicated that age, gender, and race do not have clinically relevant effects on the pharmacokinetics of solriamfetol.
-No dose adjustments were made in clinical studies that enrolled patients ages 65 and above.
+Population PK analysis indicated that the intrinsic covariates of age, gender, and race do not have clinically relevant effects on the pharmacokinetics of solriamfetol

 Related medicines